 Vietnamese salad rolls are traditionally served with nước chấm sauce.
 However, I personally prefer a creamy peanut sauce for dipping summer rolls!
 This rich peanut sauce recipe is the perfect blend of salty, sweet and savory!
 It’s bursting with enticing, aromatic flavors such as pungent garlic, fresh lime juice, sticky honey, sweet rice vinegar and umami-rich soy sauce.
 Trust me, the peanut dipping sauce is so delicious you will want to drink it up!!

 What to serve with chicken rice paper rolls?

 Fresh spring rolls can be served as a delicious party appetizer, light lunch or an easy, quick-fix dinner!
 Don’t feel limited to plain white rice and simple steamed vegetables to round out your meal!
 Below are a few delicious dishes to transform your fresh rolls into a full blown meal!

-- Salad: Green salad with ginger dressing, kimchi salad, seaweed salad or cucumber salad
+- Salad: Green salad with ginger dressing, kimchi salad, seaweed salad or mango salad.

-- Vegetables: Asian brussels sprouts, stir-fried cabbage, steamed vegetables, Sichuan green beans or Asian slaw
+- Vegetables: Asian brussels sprouts, stir-fried cabbage, grilled corn, steamed vegetables, Sichuan green beans, or coleslaw.

-- Entree: Hoisin beef stir-fry, Thai basil chicken, pad thai, salt and pepper shrimp or Mongolian beef
+- Entree: Hoisin beef stir-fry, Thai basil chicken, pad thai, air fried shrimp, or Mongolian beef.

 Fresh, fabulous and healthy to boot, these Chicken Rice Paper Summer Rolls are how you need to ROLL this summer. 😉